MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/automation-rules.md

 <a name="stream_to_event_hub"></a>
 ### Stream posts to Microsoft Azure Event Hubs
 Automatically stream posts as events as JSON payloads to [!INCLUDE[pn_azure_event_hubs](../includes/pn-azure-event-hubs.md)].
-You must have a connection to an event hub set up to see this action. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Stream data from Social Engagement to Microsoft Azure Event Hubs](stream-data-to-event-hubs.md)
+You must have a connection to an event hub set up to see this action. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Stream data from Market Insights to Microsoft Azure Event Hubs](stream-data-to-event-hubs.md)

 <a name="troubleshoot"></a>
 ## Troubleshoot issues with failing actions